Top 5 Old Coins Worth Money That You Can Find In Pocket Change

 I’m always on the prowl for old coins in my pocket change.

-Of course, not every old coin I find is worth a lot of money, but it’s still neat to pluck vintage coins from circulation.
+Of course, not every old coin I find is worth a lot of money, but it’s still neat to pluck vintage coins from circulation these days.

 Here’s a rundown of 5 types of old coins worth money that you can still find in spare change if you look hard enough …and are just a teensy bit lucky!

-These aren’t necessarily very valuable coins, but they’re definitely worth keeping because they’re worth more than face value.
+These aren’t necessarily super valuable coins, but they’re definitely worth keeping because they’re worth more than face value.

 #1 – Old Lincoln Wheat Pennies